MissMeriel/ROSbot_data_collection/README.md

 3. Navigate the location in the simplest way possible: maintain a constant speed, drive in the approximate center of the hallway/sidewalk/path, avoid obstacles when necessary.
 Don’t go into rooms or alcoves, don’t drive under chairs, stick to the clearly demarcated path (e.g. a linoleum hallway area, a hiking trail)
 4. Walk out of the range of the LiDAR sensor (about 12m, see components description in [ROSbot manual](https://husarion.com/manuals/rosbot/)).
 4. Drive that way for AT LEAST an hour, performing multiple laps/traversals of that location.
 As a human driver, your driving will vary slightly from run to run, which is fine.
 There is more than one "right" way to navigate a location.
 5. Remove your USB stick from the ROSbot and plug it into your computer.
-Label your newly collected data folder with the correct date, time, and location, and then upload your data to a networked folder, e.g. Box.
+Label your newly collected data folder with the correct date, time, and location in this style: `rosbot-<month>_<day>-<hour>_<minute>-<location>-<hash>`.
+7. Then upload your data to a networked folder, e.g. Box or a portal directory.

 # Training a steering model